KelvinCPChiu/deep-head-pose/README.md

 18/08/2019
 _____________________________________________________________________________
-Editted for Pytorch 1.2 for Python 2.7.
+Editted for Pytorch 1.2 with Python 2.7.

 Added a Folder reader directly read the data from the data directory.